Crisp and Co. Banner Image

 • A formal agreement to live apart

-• A time table for one or both of you to move out of your shared home
+• A timetable for one or both of you to move out of your shared home

 • What, if any, financial maintenance one party will pay to the other during the separation

-• How any jointly owned property will be dealt with e.g. how the mortgage or rent will be paid, if the property needs to be sold or the tenancy ended, how any proceeds from sale of the property will be divided etc.
+• How any jointly owned property will be dealt with e.g. how the mortgage or rent will be paid, if the property needs to be sold or the tenancy ended, how any proceeds from the sale of the property will be divided etc.

 • Where any children you have together will live, what access each party will have to them and any other practical issues that need to be agreed.